Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Set initial map area/README.md

 ## How to use the sample

-As the sample opens, the initial view point is set and the map view opens at the given location.
+When the sample loads, note the map is opened at the initial view point that is set to it.

 ## How it works